 There are a lot of different bear canisters on the market, so in this post, we’ve put together a list of the best lightweight options to help make your decision easier.
 We’ve also included some tips on how to pack a bear canister so that you can get the most out of your backpacking trip.
 And, if you have any tips of your own, feel free to share them in the comments below.

-Check out our guide for how to choose the best bear canisters for backpacking and tips on how to pack one
+Check out our guide on how to choose the best bear canisters for backpacking and tips on how to pack one

 - Flavored beverages: sports drinks and mixes, beer, wine, liquor